caronhuang/ai-instagram-chatbot/docs/setup_guide.md

 🧠 Step 2: Setup ManyChat

-Create a Custom Field
+0. Create a Custom Field
 > In ManyChat > Settings > Custom Fields:
 > Add a new Text field named: `ai_reply`

 ❗ Do NOT create a field called `field_name` or `field_value`.
 These are JSON parameter keys, not variables in ManyChat.

+1. Add a trigger →  **User sends a direct message** or **User sends a message** , depending on what criteria you want to trigger a workflow
-Make an external request to make.com
+2. Make an external request to make.com

-Smart delay
+3. Smart delay
 > ManyChat will not wait for Make.com runs all modules til complete, it will execute along the workflow itself → if we don't add 「Delay」process, it is likely to send out a blank due to make.com has not yet updated a value to `ai_reply`.
 Delay second is subject to the minimum requirement.
 Now is 10 sec.

-Instagram →  send message
+4. Instagram →  send message
 > `ai_reply`

 ---